Landing a remote job. Sounds kind of like a dream right?

 Remote work is reserved for people that love, or at least really like what they are doing.
 Sounds harsh, but your motivators need to be in the right place.
 If you show your remote interviewer how much you actually care about your work, I promise, it will resonate with them.

-To recap: be genuine and show passion for your work.
+To recap: be genuine and show passion for your work (one way to demonstrate that interest is to start a blog and explore that field in your free time).
 Now that you are ready to nail the soft skills portion of the interview, some hard skills are necessary for working remotely:

 Remote companies are looking for problem solvers.
 This might come in the form of start-up experience, entrepreneurial experience, internally innovative people (intrapreneurs), or just plain other remote work experience.